5 Best Beard Combs

 Alright, so now that we have gone over some of the beard comb basics, it’s time to talk about our top picks.
 Again, keep in mind that there is no, one “perfect” beard comb for everyone, so take a look and see which of these five would suit your beard needs best.

 Peter’s Beard – Beard Comb for Men Wooden Natural Antistatic

 - Material: this Peter’s Beard comb (there really is only one that they sell so far) is made from pure sandalwood.
-It has an amazing fresh, wooden scent, indicating that they have not treated it chemically, which is what you want.
-You do want to avoid chemically treated combs or brushes.
+It has an amazing fresh, wooden scent that compliments this wooden beard comb, indicating that they have not treated it chemically, which is what you want.
+You do want to avoid chemically treated beard combs or beard brushes.
 Sandalwood is an increasingly popular material for beard combs and it’s easy to see why.
 It has a nice, lighten wooden grainy look, and the scent it gives off can’t be beat.
 See below for another benefit of the material.

-- Durability: the sandalwood also renders this comb to be very sturdy.
+- Durability: the sandalwood also renders this beard comb to be very sturdy.
 It’s nice and compact, and the solid wood makes it very resistant to bending or snapping.
-I attempted to bend the comb along the spine, just to see, and it wouldn’t budge.
+I attempted to bend the wooden beard comb along the spine, just to see, and it wouldn’t budge.

 - Carrying Case: Peter’s Beard comb also comes with a classy leather case, a unique touch.
 The case resembles a thin leather pocket wallet, with reddish brown leather and the black scripted Peter’s Beard logo.

 - Price Point: if you are looking for something on the cheaper side, or maybe you’re just trying out this beard comb thing for the first time and are hesitant to drop too much into it at first, then you are in luck.
 This comb comes in right at $6.99, which is extremely affordable.